keke78ui9/Bundle.Net/README.md

-#Pack
+#BundleNet

-## About Pack
+## About BundleNet
-Bundle.Net is class library provide feature for javascript and css bundling and minification for .net.
+BundleNet is class library provide feature for javascript and css bundling and minification for .net.
+Instead of define bundle at C# backend side, GlobalBundle.
+I'd like to define bundle at razor side.

 ## Features